open-quantum-safe/liboqs/tests/ct_tooling/README.md

 - **Purpose**: LLVM-based uninitialized memory error detection for constant-time analysis using MemorySanitizer
 - **Output**: Unique `SUMMARY: MemorySanitizer` lines for each warning output

-Both tools are driven by the single unified `ct_test.sh` script located at the root of `tests/ct_tooling/` and enforce a warning cap of 100,000 unique warnings per algorithm run.
-Once the cap is reached, further warnings are suppressed.
+Both tools are driven by the single unified `ct_test.sh` script located at the root of `tests/ct_tooling/`.
 All SLH-DSA signature variants are currently skipped during SIG tests due to the excessive time they require to execute.
 The tool used for testing is selected via the first argument:

 ```bash
 ./ct_test.sh <tool> <compiler_version> <liboqs_build> <opt_flags...> <input>